 It’s no secret that one of the greatest appeals to attending UCLA is the amazing Southern California weather and the excitement of living in busy (and sometimes glitzy) Los Angeles.

 But UCLA, which stands for the University of California, Los Angeles, is also a very prestigious public research institution and established in 1919, it’s the second oldest in the ten-campus University of California systems.

-UCLA was recently ranked 15th in the world for academics, according to Times World University Higher Education World University Rankings, and it offers 337 undergraduate and graduate degree programs in wide range of fields.
+UCLA was recently ranked #2 in public universities in America (and #11 in the world!), and offers 337 undergraduate and graduate degree programs in wide range of fields.